AadishSaini/Stock-Up/README.md

 # Stock-Up
-A site made for a competetion
+A site made for a competetion, (not mine)